Sofía Vergara: Career

 Vergara was discovered by a photographer while walking on a beach in Colombia, and she was quickly presented with offers of modeling and television work.
 She was "apprehensive about doing her first television commercial—until her Catholic schoolteachers gave her their personal permission to take the assignment."
 She made her first appearance, aged 17, in a Pepsi commercial aired in Latin America.
 She then began studies at the Creative Workshops School of Acting, where Gloria Estefan also trained.

-Vergara was supposed to star in The Paperboy, an independent drama directed by Lee Daniels.
-When shooting was delayed for a week and conflicted with her shooting schedule for the third season of Modern Family, she dropped out.
-In July 2011, she finished filming the Farrelly brothers' The Three Stooges, her first leading role in a major film.
-She said, "I play a mean woman that tries to manipulate the Three Stooges into killing her husband so that she gets all the money."
-In April 2012, she appeared in her son Manolo's YouTube web series Vida con Toty.
+In 2009, Vergara appeared in Chicago on Broadway as Matron Mama Morton for six weeks.

-Vergara was the highest-earning woman in U.S. television, earning $19 million for the previous 12 months on a list released by Forbes.com on July 18, 2012.
+That same year she got a starring role on the ABC sitcom Modern Family as Gloria Delgado-Pritchett, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series from 2010 to 2013.
+Vergara was the highest-earning woman in U.S. television, earning $19 million for the previous 12 months, according to a list released by Forbes.com on July 18, 2012.
 Vergara was named one of People magazine's "50 most beautiful people", and named by The Hollywood Reporter and Billboard as one of the most influential Latin women in Hollywood.
 Vergara received a star on the Hollywood Walk of Fame on May 7, 2015.
 In 2015, Forbes estimated Vergara's annual income at $28.5 million.

-She starred on the ABC sitcom Modern Family as Gloria Delgado-Pritchett, for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series from 2010 to 2013.
+She was scheduled to star in The Paperboy, an independent drama directed by Lee Daniels.
+However shooting was delayed and the revised resumption conflicted with her shooting schedule for the third season of Modern Family and she dropped out.
+In July 2011, she finished filming the Farrelly Brothers' The Three Stooges, her first leading role in a major film.
+She said, "I play a mean woman that tries to manipulate the Three Stooges into killing her husband so that she gets all the money."
+In April 2012, she appeared in her son Manolo's YouTube web series Vida con Toty.